mipel85/MyDevs/petanque/readme.md

-# Script to manage a Petanque casual competition
+# Petanque casual competition manager

 ## Connect to the database
 - create database